imranraad07/BugReportQA/release/README.md

         - run_main.sh: The entry point of the experiment

 ## Software Requirements
-We used the following softwares to run our experiments
+We used the following software to run our experiments
   * python3.6
   * torch
   * torchvision